microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

     comma separated.
 To revert changes that you have made and restore defaults, you can remove any settings that are listed.

-9. An example of a user setting change the you may wish to make is setting a default file type in\
+9. One example of a user setting is configuring a default file type in\
     VS Code, which can be accomplished by adding in the following
     configuration:
     ```json
     "files.defaultLanguage": "powershell"
     ```

-10. Adding the files.defaultLanguage setting listed above will ensure that any new file that you create is automatically created as a PowerShell file, as opposed to the default of plain text.
+10. Add the files.defaultLanguage setting listed above to ensure that any new file that you create is automatically created as a PowerShell file, as opposed to the default of plain text.